-- 23. We considered several counter proposals, one which would have required us to allocate the Bedlington and Choppington areas to Hexham, which we had already considered and rejected as a possible solution to the orphan ward of Callerton and Throckley being transferred from a Newcastle upon Tyne constituency into Hexham.
+- 655. We received several counter proposals, one of which would have required us to allocate the Bedlington and Choppington areas to Hexham, which we had already considered and rejected as a possible solution to the orphan ward of Callerton & Throckley being transferred from a Newcastle upon Tyne constituency into Hexham.
 Another would have split the Castle ward between Hexham, and Newcastle upon Tyne North, dividing both Brunswick Village and Hazelrigg.
-We considered swapping the entire Longhorsley ward for Rothbury between the Berwick and Morpeth, and Hexham constituencies but found that, as the bulk of the population of Rothbury lies in the eastern side of that ward, and is separated from the Hexham constituency by the Northumberland National Park, this was not sufficiently compliant with the statutory factors.
-A further counter proposal to include two polling districts from Longhorsley ward in Berwick and Morpeth, B38LON and B44THI, the civil parishes of Longhorsley, and Thirston, would allow us to retain the rest of the revised proposals.
-This counter proposal also suggested including W17HEP and W18MIT, the civil parishes of Hepscott and Mitford, but these areas did not generate sufficient representations to warrant any change here. - 24.
+We received a further counter proposal that suggested swapping the entire Longhorsley ward for Rothbury between the Berwick and Morpeth, and Hexham constituencies, but found that, as the bulk of the population of Rothbury lies in the eastern side of that ward, and is separated from the Hexham constituency by the Northumberland National Park, this was not sufficiently compliant with the statutory factors.
+A further counter proposal to include two polling districts from Longhorsley ward in Berwick and Morpeth, B38LON and B44THI, the civil parishes of Longhorsley, and Thirston, would allow us to retain the rest of the revised proposals. - 656.
 We received a small amount of opposition to the Blyth and Ashington proposal, from those concerned about the breaking of ties between Blyth and the Cramlington and Lynemouth areas.
-However, we again received support for this proposed constituency. - 25.
-Our revised proposal for Cramlington and Killingworth was opposed due to the crossing of the boundary between the Unitary Authority of Northumberland and Borough of North Tyneside, and the consequent breaking of community ties across the existing Blyth Valley constituency.
-However, no counter proposal was received during the consultation on the revised proposals that suggested an alternative configuration of the constituency.

-- 26. We continued to receive some opposition to the inclusion of the Callerton and Throckley ward in the Hexham constituency, with respondents considered this broke community ties with Newcastle upon Tyne, and the crossing of the local authority boundary, but the counter proposals to resolve this caused the breaking of community ties between Beldington and Choppington, and Blyth and Ashington. - 27.
+However, we again received support for this proposed constituency. - 657.
+Our revised proposal for Cramlington and Killingworth was opposed due to the crossing of the boundary between the County of Northumberland and Borough of North Tyneside, and the consequent breaking of community ties across the existing Blyth Valley constituency.
+However, no counter proposal was received during the consultation on the revised proposals that suggested an alternative configuration of the constituency. - 658.
+We continued to receive some opposition to the inclusion of the Callerton & Throckley ward in the Hexham constituency, with respondents considering this broke community ties with Newcastle upon Tyne, and the crossing of the local authority boundary, but the counter proposals to resolve this caused the breaking of community ties between Bedlington and Choppington, and Blyth and Ashington. - 659.
 We received further opposition to our revised proposals across the City of Newcastle upon Tyne and Borough of North Tyneside, with the main issue being the crossing of local authority boundaries.
-Those who sought to formulate a different pattern of constituencies in this part of the sub-region generally submitted counter proposals identical to those received during earlier consultations.
+Those who sought to formulate a different pattern of constituencies in this part of the sub-region generally submitted counter proposals identical to those received during earlier consultations, or supported reverting to the initial proposals.
 These included linking Whitley Bay and Cramlington to form a constituency, or including the areas of Bedlington and Choppington in the Hexham constituency.